 I am a BACP Registered counsellor/psychotherapist with extensive experience in helping clients who are struggling with anxiety, depression, bereavement, loss, relationships, identity issues, history of abuse, and self esteem issues, in addition to offering general counselling.

 I provide both time-limited counselling and longer-term therapy to adults and young people aged 16+.
-I am based in South East London and can offer daytime and evening appointments, as well as on-line sessions if preferred.
+Since the pandemic I work exclusively online and can offer daytime and evening appointments.

 My approach to counselling is integrative, drawing on a number of different theoretical models, predominantly existential and person-centred.
 The existential approach focuses on understanding how you make meaning in your life and what your priorities and values are, so that you can work out what you want in life and feel more confident in making choices.
 Person-centred means that the counselling process is led by you, and that we work together with what you bring and at your pace.
 The relationship between you and me, as your counsellor, is key to the work and provides a safe and supportive space for you to explore yourself and your experience without judgement or criticism.